Black Hole Partition Function using Hybrid Formalism of Superstrings: Type IIA Partition Function on

 For the case of anti-instanton, one uses $u = 1/z$ and localizes the integration region to $|w|=0,|u|=0$, i.e., the center of $AdS_2$ and the north pole of $S^2$.
-The final result for the anti-instanton partition function comes out as: \be Z^{\rm AI}_{IIA} = g_{\rm top}^{2h-2}{\bar F}_{h} \ee where, the right hand side is the anti-topological string free energy, which exponentiated, gives the partition function ${\bar Z}_{\rm top}$.
+The final result using eqn. (\ref{zeroAM}), and summing over genus $g$ comes out as: \be \sum_g g_{\rm top}^{2g-2}{\bar F}_{g} \ee which is the anti-topological string free energy ${\bar {\mathcal F}}_{\rm top}$ and $\bar F_g$ are given in eqn. (\ref{topAbar}).
+Its exponentiation, gives the partition function ${\bar Z}_{\rm top}$.

-Therefore, the full black hole partition function is obtained from $F_{\rm top}$ in (\ref{ftop}) and ${\bar F}_{\rm top}$ in (\ref{barftop}), coming from instantons and anti-instantons respectively, to be $|Z_{\rm top}|^2$ and one recovers the relation (\ref{osv}).
-We note that supersymmetry was not used explicitly in the calculation of the type IIA partition function and the subsequent emergence of topological string partition function.
-The localization procedure relied completely on the BRST method.
-This adds further evidence, that supersymmetry is not necessarily the main ingredient in the entropy of extremal black holes, which have $AdS_2$ factor as the near horizon geometry.
+Therefore, the full type IIA partition function and hence, the black hole partition function is obtained from ${\mathcal F}_{\rm top}$ in (\ref{ftop}) and ${\bar {\mathcal F}}_{\rm top}$ in (\ref{barftop}), coming from instantons and anti-instantons respectively, to be $|Z_{\rm top}|^2$ and one recovers the relation (\ref{osv}) as $Z_{\rm BH} = Z_{IIA} = |Z_{\rm top}|^2$.
+We note that space-time supersymmetry was not used explicitly in the calculation of the type IIA partition function and the subsequent emergence of topological string partition function.
+The localization procedure relied completely on world-sheet superconformal invariance and the BRST method.
+It is desirable to extend the computations of this work towards ${\mathcal N}=4$ and ${\mathcal N}=8$ superstring theories as well.
+Applications towards other extensions of the OSV conjecture~\cite{Saraikin:2007jc}, are also important to explore.

 1.0cm

 {\bf Acknowledgments}: I thank Nathan Berkovits for suggesting the problem, helpful discussions, for sharing his insights at crucial stages and for a careful reading of the draft.
 I thank the FAPESP grant 05/52888-9 for financial aid and IOP, Bhubaneswar for hospitality.
 I also thank Kuntala Bhattacharjee for her support during the course of this work.